swagatikamahal837-web/mood_music/README.md

 # Mood Music Recommendation App

-A Flask-based web application that detects user mood and recommends matching music playlists using the Jamendo API.
+A Flask-based web application that detects user mood and recommends matching music  using the Jamendo API.

 ## Features
 - **Mood Detection:** Analyzes input/emotions to determine mood.